Here you can find the course news, reproduced from the individual

 rabble rousing this semester, so ...

-- The faculty are making motions about the long-range planning
+The faculty are making motions about the strategic planning steering

 committee today.
 Has student government made any comments on